sfareed123/hello-world/README.md

 # hello-world
-# this ewpository will have the files for hello nworld project
+# this repository will have the files for hello world project